Tree Trimming Cost

 Evergreen Tree

-Young trees can be shaped by the removal of lower branches if wanted.
+Young trees can be shaped by the removal of lower branches if desired.
 Long young branches can also be trimmed back.
 Freestanding trees should be pruned in spring, and highly trained trees should be trimmed in summer.

 Wall Trained